top of page

 Jittapim (Nan) Yamprai, Artistic Advisor

 Jittapim Yamprai served as an Assistant Professor in Music History and Ethnomusicology at the School of Music, University of Northern Colorado.
 She holds a doctorate in Music History and Literature from the University of Northern Colorado where her dissertation received an outstanding dissertation award in 2011.
 Nan has two master's degrees, one in in Ethnomusicology from Mahidol University, Thailand and another degree in Library and Information Science from the University of North Texas.
-She teaches classes for the schools of music, anthropology, and Asian studies.
-She also established a mixed Asian ensemble that combines traditional instruments from several Asian cultures and western instruments.
-Her research and publication are in the area of East-West musical interaction including Franco-Siamese Music Diplomacy in the seventeenth century, Music and Minorities in Diaspora, Music of the Catholic Church in Thailand, Music and Colonization in Siam, Music in the Ayutthaya Period, and Southeast Asian Musical Materials for Contemporary Composition.

 Shuang “Iris” Zhang , Artistic Advisor

 As a solo pianist, Shuang “Iris” Zhang has won the MTNA (Music Teachers National Association) Young Artist Solo Piano Competition of the West Central Division, International Keyboard Odyssiad® & Festival Concerto Division, Angie Southard Solo Competition, and University of Northern Colorado (UNC) Symphony Orchestra Concerto Competition.
 She has been invited for membership in the Pi Kappa Lambda National Music Honor Society, and has been awarded the Bob Ross International Ambassador and Activities Award by the Center for International Education of UNC.
-As a concerto soloist, Iris has also performed with Alicante Philharmonic Orchestra in Italy, Boulder Symphony, and UNC Symphony Orchestra.

 Iris’ diverse skill sets has led her to be the founder and the manager of Enterprise for Performing and Inspirational Career (E.P.I.C.) in China, a music business organization devoted to create and bridge the domestic musical talents and global resources, such as engaging in the promotion of international music competitions and festivals, and promotion and recruitment of students for universities and professors in the United States.
 Moreover, she is a board member of International Keyboard Odyssiad and Festival (IKOF), which is a yearly top-level international keyboard festival headquartered in Fort Collins, Colorado.